 Dashikis, Roots, and MLK.
 Three words that can capture the festive essence of Black History Month.

 But before I get started — truth be told, Blacks have never been able to rise above their skin color.
-Matter of fact, as a teen I was told from many family members, school teachers, and other influencers, “You have two things against you in this world: you’re black and you’re a woman.”
+Matter of fact, as a teen I was told by many family members, school teachers, and other influencers, “You have two things against you in this world: you’re Black and you’re a woman.”